WebAssembly/spec/document/text/instructions.rst

 .. index:: index, label index
    pair: text format; label index

-:ref:`Structured control instructions <text-instr-control>` can be annotated with an optional symbolic :ref:`label identifier <text-id>` that can be used in place of the corresponding numeric :ref:`label index <text-labelidx>` to reference the instruction.
+:ref:`Structured control instructions <text-instr-control>` can be annotated with a symbolic :ref:`label identifier <text-id>`.
-:ref:`Labels <syntax-labelidx>` are the only symbolic identifiers that can be defined locally in an instruction sequence.
+They are the only symbolic identifiers that can be bound locally in an instruction sequence.
 The following grammar handles the corresponding update to the :ref:`identifier context <text-context>` by producing a context with an additional label entry.

 .. math::